andreeeeaaaaas/my-digital-space/_pages/projects/codesigning-consent.md

 ## Process
 The qualitative-focussed research involved methods such as:

-- literature review – grounding the research in context
+- a literature review – grounding the research in context
 - stakeholder mapping – identifying relevant parties
 - 10 semi-structured extended interviews – deep diving on experiences and understanding
 - an online ethnography – validating research and assumptions